Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Weighted Multitask Finetuning and Multi-objective Learning

-Multitask finetuning aims to finetune on multiple tasks altogether.
-For example, given a Large Language Model (LLM) trained for English, we may want to finetune it on multiple languages~\citep{DBLP:conf/acl/MuennighoffWSRB23}, for instance, German, French, Chinese, Japanese, etc. Denoting the loss of each task by $\loss_t(\vparam)$ for the model parameters $\vparam$, we want to finetune over a weighted loss We denote the loss-weight vector by $\valpha = (\alpha_1, \alpha_2, \ldots, \alpha_T)$ and the finetuned parameters obtained with the weighting by $\vparamalpha$.
+Multitask finetuning aims to finetune a model $\vparam$ on several tasks $t=1,\dots,T$ at the same time.
+Denoting the loss of each task by $\loss_t(\vparam)$ and the regularizer by $\reg(\vparam)$ we use a weighted loss:

+where we denote the loss-weight vector by $\valpha = (\alpha_1, \alpha_2, \ldots, \alpha_T)$ and the finetuned parameters obtained with the weighting by $\vparamalpha$.
 We will generally assume that $\alpha_t$ sum to 1 but this is not strictly required.
-Such multitask finetuning has recently become important for LLM alignment and usability.
-For example, it is used for improving instruction-following abilities~\citep{DBLP:journals/jmlr/ChungHLZTFL00BW24, NEURIPS2022_b1efde53}, different kinds of safety tuning~\citep{gemmateam2024gemma2improvingopen}, combining coding tasks \citep{mftcoder2023}, and mixing coding and math skills into LLMs, which is useful even when they are designed for other tasks like machine translation~\citep{martins2024eurollmmultilinguallanguagemodels}.
+Such multitask finetuning has recently become important for LLM alignment and usability and is widely used especially for later stages of pretraining, for example, to improve instruction-following abilities~\citep{DBLP:journals/jmlr/ChungHLZTFL00BW24, NEURIPS2022_b1efde53}, for safety tuning~\citep{gemmateam2024gemma2improvingopen}, combining coding tasks \citep{mftcoder2023}, and mixing coding and math skills into LLMs, which is useful even when they are designed for other tasks like machine translation~\citep{martins2024eurollmmultilinguallanguagemodels}.

-In practice, it is important to choose $\valpha$ carefully for reasons that are true for any multi-task learning problem~\citep{Caruana97, Ruder17a}.
-For instance, one issue is due to data-imbalance: different tasks may contain different types of information and some of higher quality than others.
+In practice, there are many reasons why choosing $\valpha$ carefully is important~\citep{Caruana97, Ruder17a}.
+For instance, data might be imbalanced both in terms of information content and quality.
 There is also task interference, for example, a model that does math well, may not necessarily be the best at languages.
-Additionally, learning some tasks might hurt the performances in the other tasks, and then there is variability in task difficulty: some tasks are harder to learn and we do not want those to impact the tasks that are relatively easier to learn.
+Additionally, learning some tasks might hurt the performances on the other tasks, and then there is variability in task difficulty: some tasks are harder to learn and we do not want them to impact the tasks that are relatively easier to learn.
 The effects of these issues are often felt in practice.
-For example, adding too much safety data can make the model more conservative and reduce its usefulness~\citep{bianchi2024safetytuned}; too much instruction finetuning can undo safety alignment and open new vulnerabilities~\citep{qi2024finetuning,jan2024multitaskmayhemunveilingmitigating}.
+For example, adding too much safety data can make the model too conservative~\citep{bianchi2024safetytuned}; too much instruction finetuning can undo safety alignment and open new vulnerabilities~\citep{qi2024finetuning,jan2024multitaskmayhemunveilingmitigating}.
 Such problems can be avoided by careful task weighting.
-Weighting is also useful during \emph{pre-finetuning} where we try to balance multiple tasks differently during the last, say, $10\%$ of pretraining~\citep{AghajanyanGSCZG21, gemmateam2024gemma2improvingopen, martins2024eurollmmultilinguallanguagemodels, fujii2024continual}.